khanlab/cvpl_tools/docs/GettingStarted/boilerplate.rst

 Boilerplate Code
 ################

-Each time we write a new script, we need to include some setup code that configures the dask library and other utilities we need for our image processing pipeline.
+Writing code using cvpl_tools requires some setup code that configures the dask library and other utilities we need for our image processing pipeline.
 Below gives a brief description for the setup of these utilities and how they can be used when we are writing our image processing pipelines with cvpl_tools.im.seg_process.SegProcess class.